Capsicum: Species and varieties

 An arrangement of chilis, including jalapeno, banana, cayenne, and habanero peppers.

 Capsicum consists of 20–27 species, five of which are widely cultivated: C. annuum, C. baccatum, C. chinense, C. frutescens, and C. pubescens.
+A 2022 monograph by Barboza and colleagues recognised 43 species of Capsicum, together with five infraspecific varieties, and grouped the wild and cultivated species into a series of clades.
 Phylogenetic relationships between species have been investigated using biogeographical, morphological, chemosystematic, hybridization, and genetic data.
 Fruits of Capsicum can vary tremendously in color, shape, and size both between and within species, which has led to confusion over the relationships among taxa.
 Chemosystematic studies helped distinguish the difference between varieties and species.
 For example, C. baccatum var. baccatum had the same flavonoids as C. baccatum var. pendulum, which led researchers to believe the two groups belonged to the same species.

-Many varieties of the same species can be used in many different ways; for example, C. annuum includes the "bell pepper" variety, which is sold in both its immature green state and in its red, yellow, or orange ripe state.
+Many varieties of the same species can be used in many different ways; for example, C. annuum includes the "bell pepper" variety, which is sold in it's immature green state, yellow, orange and red, though different colors are not ripeness stages of the same single variety.
 This same species has other varieties, as well, such as the Anaheim chiles often used for stuffing, the dried ancho (before being dried it is called a poblano) chile used to make chili powder, the mild-to-hot, ripe jalapeno used to make smoked jalapeno, known as chipotle.

 Peru is thought to be the country with the highest cultivated Capsicum diversity since varieties of all five domesticates are commonly sold in markets in contrast to other countries.
 Bolivia is considered to be the country where the largest diversity of wild Capsicum peppers are consumed.
 Bolivian consumers distinguish two basic forms: ulupicas, species with small round fruits including C. eximium, C. cardenasii, C. eshbaughii, and C. caballeroi landraces; and arivivis, with small elongated fruits including C. baccatum var. baccatum and C. chacoense varieties.

 The amount of capsaicin is measured in Scoville heat units (SHU) and this value varies significantly among Capsicum varieties.
-For example, a typical Bell pepper has a value of zero SHU and a Jalapeño has a value of 4000–8000 SHU.
+For example, a typical Bell pepper has a value of 0-500 SHU and a Jalapeño has a value of 4000–8000 SHU.
 In 2017, the Guinness Book of World Records listed the Carolina Reaper as the world's hottest pepper at 1,641,183 SHU, according to tests conducted by Winthrop University in South Carolina, United States.
 In 2023, the Guinness Book of Records recognized Pepper X as the world's hottest pepper.